chronoxor/CppBenchmark/README.md

 BENCHCODE_SCOPE(), BENCHCODE_START(), BENCHCODE_STOP(), BENCHCODE_REPORT() macro.
 All of the
 macro are easy access to methods of the static Executor class which you may use directly as a singleton.
-All functionality provided for dynamic benchmarks is thread-safe synchronizied with mutex (each call will lost some ns).
+All functionality provided for dynamic benchmarks is thread-safe synchronizied with mutex (each call will lose some ns).
 ```C++
 #include "cppbenchmark.h"